wongsingfo/mphttp-h2o/README.md

 In H2O, you may find these codes useful:

 - `/src/httpclient.c`: A good starting point.
 Try to build and run it.
-You can build the downloader on the top of it.
+Use `-k` option to disable certificate verification.
+You can build the downloader on the top of this file.
 - `/lib/common/httpclient.c`: How to connect to a server
 - `/lib/common/http2client.c`: HTTP/2 functionalities
 - `/lib/common/socket/evloop.c.h`: Event-driven programming model